 The 2001 Assembly enacted legislation to provide a per bed allotment to districts in which group homes are located.
-The legislation relieved the sending district of financial responsibility for students placed in out-of-district group homes.
-In FY 2015, the 19 communities hosting group homes, will receive \$15,000 per bed, with the exception of the CRAFT beds.
+The legislation relieved the sending district of financial responsibility for students placed in out of district group homes.
+In FY 2015, the 19 communities hosting group homes, which have a total of 448 beds, will receive \$15,000 per bed, with the exception of the CRAFT beds adjusted by the impact of these beds on education funding data.
 This is the per pupil rate that was provided in the FY 2002 budget in an attempt to reflect the mix of regular and special education students residing in these homes; it has never increased.